BPHL-Molecular/Daytona_dengue/README.md

 All results can be found in the directory /output.

 ## Note
-In the output file Serotypes.txt, a sample is considered as unserotypeed if its confident rate under 50%.
+1. In the output file Serotypes.txt, a sample is considered as unserotypeed if its confident rate under 50%.
 This sample's exact taxon can be found in /output/kraken_out_broad.
+2. rename.sh can be used to change user's file name